sithor/R_project_lockdown/README.md

 This is a shiny app which explores data related to the effect of lockdowns in the US, by State.
 The app is <a href="https://sithor.shinyapps.io/lockdown/" target="_blank">here</a>.

-The data was provided from Prof. Wilfred Reilly at Kentucky State University after reading his article in spiked magazine [here](https://www.spiked-online.com/2020/04/22/there-is-no-empirical-evidence-for-these-lockdowns/).
+The data was provided from Prof. Wilfred Reilly from Kentucky State University after reading his article in spiked magazine [here](https://www.spiked-online.com/2020/04/22/there-is-no-empirical-evidence-for-these-lockdowns/).

 The two explanatory variables are whether or not the State is under lockdown (0 = no lockdown; 1 = lockdown), and the other is population density,